kxrn0/Front-End-Challenges/interactive_rating_component/README.md

 ### Continued development

-I would like to add a loding spinner for when the connection is slow, however for now I'l consider this project completed.
+I would like to add a loding spinner for when the connection is slow, however for now I'll consider this project completed.

 ## Author